 801 G Street, NW

 Washington, DC 20001

-Depending on the age of your child, FRC also offers an academic internship in Washington called the Witherspoon Fellowship.
-You can learn more about this exciting and transformative internship program.Additional Resources
+A - Yes.
+FRC offers an internship program in Washington, D.C. for college-aged students and post graduates.
+You can learn more about this exciting and transformative internship program here.

 A - FRC will gladly take anyone's prayer request.
 Once prayer requests are submitted, they are distributed among the various departments at FRC and prayed for by our staff members.